 - a.
 Graduate Certificates will be printed through a process created by the Registrar's Office and Graduate School.
 No other units, under any circumstances, will be authorized to print Graduate Certificates. - b.
 Only academic and special academic units can bring Graduate Certificate proposals forward. - c.
 Other issues and requirements: - i.
 An application fee will be required to support program operations. - ii.
-The requirements for any academic program including Graduate Certificates offered by the University must be described accurately and completely in any and all forms of communication with students, prospective students, and the public.
-This includes both printed and electronic documents, including Web sites, brochures, student handbooks, advising check sheets and the General Catalog.
-The requirements shall be described accurately and completely as they have been approved by CoSRGE, University Curriculum Committee and Faculty Council.
-Any program of study that leads to an academic credential conferred by the University is covered by this requirement, including undergraduate and graduate degrees, concentrations, specializations, Graduate Certificates, minors, options, and interdisciplinary studies programs.
+The requirements for any academic program including Graduate Certificates offered by-the University must be described accurately and completely in any and all forms of-communication with students, prospective students, and the public.
+This includes both-printed and electronic documents, including Web sites, brochures, student handbooks,-advising check sheets and the General Catalog.
+The requirements shall be described-accurately and completely as they have been approved by CoSRGE, University-Curriculum Committee and Faculty Council.-Any program of study that leads to an-academic credential conferred by the University is covered by this requirement, including undergraduate and graduate degrees, concentrations, specializations, Graduate Certificates, minors, options, and interdisciplinary studies programs.
 Department heads and chairs (or the responsible individual for other academic units) are responsible for ensuring that all such communications comply with this policy.

 Graduate Certificates are optional and are offered by certain departments, SAUs or colleges.
-A Graduate

-Certificate consists of a minimum of 9 specified credits, and not more than 15 credits.
-All of the credits must be coursework at the graduate level (500-700).
+A Graduate coursework at the graduate level (500-700).
 A student must earn a cumulative GPA of 3.000 or better and a minimum of a "C" in the courses required in the Graduate Certificate.
 All coursework must be traditionally graded.